ssword/ssword.github.io/_posts/articles/2016-9-27-functionalprogrammingR.md

----
-layout: post
-title: Some notes on functional programming with R
+ Some notes on functional programming with R
 ---

 Most of the contents here are taken fromt he R base package documents.